The 3CALoan High-Balance Mortgage Loan Lending Advantage

 What is Baseline Limit?

 The Housing and Economic Recovery Act (HERA) requires that the baseline conforming loan limit is adjusted every year.
 Hence, the adjustment (for the Fannie Mae and Freddie Mac companies) reflects the change in the average U.S. home price.
-Recently, the Federal Housing Finance Agency (FHFA) announced the changes in maximum conforming loan limits for mortgages in 2018.
-According to the FHFA, the house prices increased by an average of 6.80% between the third quarters of the year 2016 and 2017.
+Recently, the Federal Housing Finance Agency (FHFA) announced the changes in maximum conforming loan limits for mortgages in 2020.
 Therefore, the baseline maximum conforming loan limit was supposed to increase by the same amount this year.

 High-Balance Loan Limits:

 There are areas in the country in which 115.00% of the local median home value exceeds the baseline conforming loan limit.
 Thus, the maximum loan limit is higher than the baseline loan limit in those areas.
 According to the FHFA, the new ceiling loan limit for one-unit properties in the most high-costing areas will be $765,600.
 Ultimately, this is about 150.00% of $510,400.
 High-balance loans also known as high-balance conforming loans apply to high-costing counties in states like California, New Jersey, and New York.
 High-cost counties in other states will also be eligible for the higher loan limit of $765,600.
 The following is the list of all counties in the state of California with a high-balance loan limit of $765,600:

 Due to special statutory provisions, Alaska, Hawaii, Guam, and the U.S. Virgin Islands use different calculations for loan limit.
 The baseline loan limit in the aforementioned regions are $765,600 for one-unit properties.
 However, loan limits may be higher in some specific locations.